Can Large Language Models Serve as Data Analysts? A Multi-Agent Assisted Approach for Qualitative Data Analysis: Introduction

-\begin{itemize} \item The proposed model efficiently analyzes large amounts of unstructured textual data, to autonomously perform chosen approach of qualitative data analysis within a minute.
-The innovative model integrates advanced language modeling techniques to facilitate and streamline qualitative data analysis.
-This model can significantly expedites processes while enhancing scalability and accuracy in SE research. \end{itemize}
+\begin{itemize} \item The integration of LLMs based system into the qualitative analysis process allows researchers to handle large and diverse datasets and speed up the process.
+This reduces reliance on manual processes, making data analysis more efficient and accessible. \end{itemize}

-\begin{itemize} \item We further validated the performance of the developed model by engaging practitioners from diverse backgrounds.
-The results indicate that 87\% of practitioners expressed satisfaction with our proposed model. \end{itemize}
+\textbf{Implication of research}: The results of this research can provide foundations to researchers who can formulate new hypotheses about the role of LLMs and explore processes, patterns, and methods for LLM-driven data analysis.
+Software practitioners and data analysts can follow the reported results to experiment with delegating analytical tasks of data analysis to LLMs.

-The rest of the paper is organized as follows.
-We review related work in Section \ref{Related Work} and describe the study methodology in Section \ref{Methodology}.
-The results of this study are presented in Section \ref{Results} with a discussion in Section \ref{Discussion}, and the study is concluded with future work in Section \ref{Conclusion}.
+\textbf{Structure of the paper}: The rest of the paper is organized as follows.
+We review related work in Section \ref{background} and describe the study methodology in Section \ref{Research Method}.
+The results of this study are presented in Section \ref{results}.
+A discussion on key findings and their implications is provided in Section \ref{discussion}.
+The study concludes with future work in Section \ref{Conclusions}.